plone/documentation/develop/addons/components/genericsetup.rst

 This handles the ``portal_placeful_workflow.xml`` file and the ``portal_placeful_workflow`` directory.

 This install or configures a placeful workflow.
-For this to work, you must install Workflow Policy Support (CMFPlacefulWorkflow) in the add-ons.
-This add-on is included in standard Plone, but not activated.
+For this to work, you must install Workflow Policy Support (CMFPlacefulWorkflow) in the Add-ons control panel.
+This package is included in standard Plone, but does not come installed by default.

 Standard ``portal_placeful_workflow.xml`` from ``Products.CMFPlacefulWorkflow``: